erik-riklund/wow/Backbone/README.md

 ### Features

-- **Lightweight**: Minimal overhead to ensure your addon remains performant.
+- **Lightweight**: Minimal overhead to ensure addons remains performant.
 - **Performance**: The framework is designed with performance in mind, enabling and encouraging developers to create addons that load dynamically when needed, optimizing gameplay by minimizing initial loading times.
 - **Inter-addon cooperation**: Designed to promote seamless interaction between addons, enabling developers to build collaborative and interconnected features.
 - **Event handling**: Simplified registration and handling of WoW API events to streamline event-driven programming.
 - **State management**: Built-in support for managing and persisting addon data (saved variables).
-- **Configuration handling**: Offers robust tools for managing addon configuration, along with a simplified API for seamlessly integrating settings into the standard WoW interface.
+- **Configuration handling**: Offers robust tools for managing addon configuration, along with a simplified API for seamlessly integrating settings into the standard configuration interface.
 - **Localization support**: Provides efficient handling of localized strings, making it easy to create addons that support multiple languages and regions.

 The framework not only emphasizes performance but also fosters a cooperative ecosystem where addons can communicate and integrate efficiently.
 Developers can leverage shared data through services and channels, enabling richer experiences for players while maintaining compatibility.